 I returned to college to study Art & Design, was told I’d be suited to curating, and somehow ended up in the conservation department of the National Museum of Bahrain in 2006, where I restored 5000 year old pots.
 After a respectable amount of time I escaped onto archaeological digs for a year before finding work on a glossy magazine as a features writer.

 I have a passion for a good story, dark humour and what makes people tick.
-I am naturally inquisitive and am particularly interested in psychology, travel, mental health issues, and relationships: all themes I bring to my novel and my blog.
+I am naturally inquisitive and am particularly interested in psychology, travel, mental health issues, and relationships: all themes I bring to my features, my novel and my blog.